FarzanehJafari1987/SEDTalker/SED/README.md

 # Speech-Driven Frame-Level Emotion Recognition

-A deep learning system for frame-level emotion classification from speech, achieving **80.01% validation accuracy** across 7 emotion classes using WavLM-based temporal modeling.
+A deep learning system for frame-level emotion classification from speech, achieving **78.92% test accuracy** across 7 emotion classes using WavLM-based temporal modeling.

 ---

-## 🎯 Project Overview
+## Project Overview

 This project implements a state-of-the-art frame-level emotion recognition system that classifies speech into seven distinct emotional categories at 20ms temporal resolution.
 The model processes speech data frame-by-frame (50 FPS), making it ideal for real-time applications and integration with 3D facial animation pipelines like JambaTalk.